zcash/zips/zip-zcash-grants-fund.rst

 with {ZCG Administration}, such that substantial violation, not promptly remedied, will cause forfeiture of their grant funds and their return to {ZCG Administration}.

-{ZCG Administration} and FPF MUST contractually commit to each other to fulfill these conditions, and the prescribed use of funds, such that substantial violation, not promptly remedied, will permit the other parties to issue a modified version of Zcash node software that removes the violating party's Grants Fund slice, and use the Zcash trademark for this modified version.
-The slice's funds will be unallocated until ZF’s Community Advisory Panel or successor process is able to decide on a new allocation.
+{ZCG Administration} MUST contractually commit to each other to fulfill these conditions, and the prescribed use of funds, such that substantial violation, not promptly remedied, will permit the other parties to issue a modified version of Zcash node software that removes the violating party's Grants Fund, and use the Zcash trademark for this modified version.
+The funds will be unallocated until ZF’s Community Advisory Panel or successor process is able to decide on a new allocation.